grauulzz/java-backend-portfolio/README.md

 # Java Backend Portfolio

 ## About
-This repository is a consolidation of all monthly sprint assignments I completed over nine months as a student at BloomTech.
+This repository is a consolidation of all monthly sprint project assignments I completed over nine months as a student at BloomTech.

 A high level description of each project is outlined below with links to the project's GitHub repository.

 The specific assignments for each project can be found in the sub-repository's README or DESIGN_DOC

-There is also one project left off this list because it is more of a frontend project.
-[The project's repository can be found here](https://github.com/Celtics-Engine/Celtics-Frontend)
+There is also one sprint project left off this list because it focused more on the frontend.
+[The project repository can be found here](https://github.com/Celtics-Engine/Celtics-Frontend)

 ---